Why Did God Create the World?

-Isaiah states it plainly in Isaiah 43:7 ("created for my glory"), and presses home the reality over and over to help us feel it and make it part of our fabric of our thinking:
+Isaiah states it plainly in Isaiah 43:7 (“created for my glory”), and presses home the reality over and over to help us feel it and make it part of the fabric of our thinking:

 Isaiah 40:4–5, “Every valley shall be lifted up, and every mountain and hill be made low; . . .
 And the glory of the Lord shall be revealed, and all flesh shall see it together, for the mouth of the Lord has spoken.”